Skip to Content

 In spring and early summer, male Lark Buntings sing from perches and in flight to establish territory and attract a mate.
 They also sing when chasing other males away from their territory.

-The song of the male Lark Bunting is a loud, warbling, and trilling melody that carries over the grasslands where it breeds.
+The song of the male Lark Bunting is a loud, warbling, and trilling melody that carries over the grasslands.
 It includes several short phrases of trills, warbling notes, and other notes and can be sung from a post or other perch but is usually given after the male flies high into the air.

 Behavior